 Scoring Criteria:

 The cost of living in Hope Island is higher than in many other Gold Coast suburbs, reflecting its luxury status.
 Public transport options are limited, making personal transport almost a necessity.
-The suburb has less cultural diversity compared to more central areas of the Gold Coast.
+Hope Island has less cultural diversity compared to more central areas of the Gold Coast.

 Hope Island is perfect for those seeking a high-end, peaceful lifestyle with a focus on luxury and privacy.
 It may not be suitable for those looking for a more culturally diverse environment or reliant on public transport.